 NetLink NBN Trust (also referred to as the “Trust”) is a trust constituted on 19 June 2017 by a declaration of trust by NetLink NBN Management Pte.
 Ltd., as trustee-manager of NetLink NBN Trust (“Trustee-Manager”), under the trust deed dated 19 June 2017 (as amended and restated by the First Amending and Restating Deed dated 25 July 2018 and the Second Amending and Restating Deed dated 28 September 2020) (collectively, “Trust Deed”).
-NetLink NBN Trust is registered as a business trust under the Business Trusts Act, Chapter 31A of Singapore (“BTA”), and was listed on the Main Board of the Singapore Exchange Securities Trading Limited (“SGX-ST”) on 19 July 2017.
+NetLink NBN Trust is registered as a business trust under the Business Trusts Act 2004 (“BTA”), and was listed on the Main Board of the Singapore Exchange Securities Trading Limited (“SGX-ST”) on 19 July 2017.

 The Trustee-Manager is incorporated in Singapore, and the management of NetLink NBN Trust is undertaken by the Trustee-Manager, the shares of which ("TM Shares") are held on trust for the benefit of the unitholders of NetLink NBN Trust (“Unitholders”) in proportion to such Unitholders’ respective percentage of units held or owned in NetLink NBN Trust (“Units”).